jyorko/context-engineering-intro/README.md

 [List any example files in the examples/ folder and explain how they should be used]

 ## DOCUMENTATION:
-[Include links to relevant documentation, APIs, or MCP server resources]
+[Include links to relevant documentation, APIs, or resources]

 ## OTHER CONSIDERATIONS:
 [Mention any gotchas, specific requirements, or things AI assistants commonly miss]